MicrosoftDocs/cpp-docs/docs/data/odbc/recordset-fetching-records-in-bulk-odbc.md

 Although bulk row fetching is a performance gain, certain features operate differently.
 Before you decide to implement bulk row fetching, consider the following:

 - The framework automatically calls the `DoBulkFieldExchange` member function to transfer data from the data source to the recordset object.
 However, data is not transferred from the recordset back to the data source.
 Calling the `AddNew`, `Edit`, `Delete`, or `Update` member functions results in a failed assertion.
 Although `CRecordset` currently does not provide a mechanism for updating bulk rows of data, you can write your own functions by using the ODBC API function `SQLSetPos`.
-For more information about `SQLSetPos`, see the *ODBC SDK Programmer's Reference* in the MSDN documentation.
+For more information about `SQLSetPos`, see the [ODBC Programmer's Reference](/sql/odbc/reference/odbc-programmer-s-reference).

 - The member functions `IsDeleted`, `IsFieldDirty`, `IsFieldNull`, `IsFieldNullable`, `SetFieldDirty`, and `SetFieldNull` cannot be used on recordsets that implement bulk row fetching.
 However, you can call `GetRowStatus` in place of `IsDeleted`, and `GetODBCFieldInfo` in place of `IsFieldNullable`.